Academic Catalog 2024-2025

 English Language Requirement

-All undergraduate applicants whose native language is not English and who have not attended schools at the secondary level or above for at least three years full time where English is the principal language of instruction must present a score of 500 or above on the Test of English as a Foreign Language (TOEFL).
-Some majors and some CSUs may require a score higher than 500.
-A few CSUs may also use alternative methods of assessing English fluency: Pearson Test of English Academic (PTE Academic), the International English Language Testing System (IELTS), and the International Test of English Proficiency (ITEP).
+All undergraduate applicants whose native language is not English and who have not attended schools at the secondary level or above for at least three years full time where English is the principal language of instruction must present a minimum score of 61 or above on the Test of English as a Foreign Language (TOEFL), a score of 5.5 on the International English Language Testing System (IELTS), or a score of 95 on the Duolingo English Test (DET) .
+Some majors and some CSUs may require a score higher than the minimum university score.
+A few CSUs may also use alternative methods of assessing English fluency: Pearson Test of English Academic (PTE Academic), the , and the International Test of English Proficiency (ITEP).
 Each university will post the tests it accepts and when to submit scores.

 CSU Minimum TOEFL Standards